 NATIONAL YO-YO DAY

-Every year on June 6 we recognize the fun holiday, National Yo-Yo Day.
-This day celebrates this historic toy.
-It is the perfect day to get out your yo-yo’s and try your hand at The Sleeper, Walk the Dog, Shooting the Moon, Around the World or Hop the Fence.
+Every year on June 6th, we recognize the fun holiday, National Yo-Yo Day.
+The day celebrates the iconic stringed toy that generations have enjoyed.
+June 6th is the perfect day to get out your yo-yo’s and try your hand at The Sleeper, Walk the Dog, Shooting the Moon, Around the World or Hop the Fence.

-The yo-yo is an object that consists of an axle connected to two disks and a length of string looped around the axle.
+The yo-yo is an object consisting of an axle connected to two disks and a length of string looped around the axle.
 It is played by holding the free end of the string, allowing gravity or the force of a throw to spin the yo-yo and unwind the string, then allowing the yo-yo to wind itself back again.
-This is called “yo-yoing.”
+The activity is called “yo-yoing.”

-It is believed that the yo-yo was first invented in ancient Greece.
-There is a Greek vase painting, from 500 BC, that shows a boy playing with a yo-yo.
+It is believed the yo-yo was first invented in ancient Greece.
+A Greek vase painting from 500 BC displays a boy playing with a yo-yo.

-Pedro Flores immigrated to the United States as a young boy.
-He built a business from a toy he played with in the Philippines called a bandalore.
-He called it the Flores Yo-yo and between 1928 and 1932 the Yo-yo Manufacturing Company operated in Santa Barbara, California.
-He later sold his companies to Donald F. Duncan.
+The yo-yo came to the United States through a young boy by the name of Pedro Flores.
+When he immigrated to the United States from the Philippines as a young boy, he recalled playing with a toy called a bandalore.
+It was this toy that inspired Flores to create a business and he call the toy the Flores Yo-yo.
+Between 1928 and 1932 the Yo-yo Manufacturing Company operated in Santa Barbara, California.
+Flores later sold his companies to Donald F. Duncan.

-The yo-yo was made popular in America when Donald F. Duncan, Sr. manufactured the Duncan Yo-Yo in the early 1900s.
-The name “Yo-Yo” was first registered as a trademark in 1932.
+Donald F. Duncan, Sr. made the yo-yo popular in America when he manufactured the Duncan Yo-Yo in the early 1900s.
+He first trademarked the name “Yo-Yo” in 1932.